 Photo: The newly Baptized and Confirmed at the Great Vigil of Easter, 2014.

 RCIA, which stands for the Rite of Christian Initiation for Adults, is an extended period of catechesis (instruction in the faith) and spiritual formation in the Roman Catholic Church.
 Although it is primarily the process by which people become full members in the Roman Catholic Church, RCIA welcomes serious inquirers at all levels of knowledge, faith and intent--in other words, you do not need to feel like you're ready to become Catholic before you begin RCIA.
 Ultimately, though, the process culminates in the reception of one or more of the Sacraments of Initiation: Baptism, Confirmation, and Eucharist.

 At the Cathedral of Saint Paul, optional biweekly pre-RCIA meetings are offered from April through August (see "Introducing Catholicism" under "Latest Cathedral News" on the home page).

-The formal RCIA process begins in September and ends about a month after Easter.
+The formal RCIA process begins this year on September 11, 2014 and ends about a month after Easter.
 RCIA meets Thursday nights from 7:00 to 9:00 p.m. in Hayden Hall in the lower level of the Cathedral and Sundays for Mass at 10:00 a.m.